midibyte/crispy-waffle/README.md

 # crispy-waffle
+display in console

-test to display images to console currently scrolls a box through all coordinates
+currently scrolls a box through all coordinates

+operates in a square window